shah-zeb-naveed/data-structures-and-algorithms/README.md

   - Beware: even if using an array or hashmap or set, if the size is gonna remain constant with respect to input size than we don't count it in space complexity.

+## When analyzing complexity, consider factors like:
+- Maximum input lengths (for worst-case scenarios)
+- String lengths when dealing with strings
+-
 ## Average Case vs. Amortized Analysis
 - Average case analysis makes assumptions about the input that may not be met in certain cases.
 Therefore, if your input is not random, in the worst case the actual performance of an algorithm may be much slower than the average case.
   - Amortized analysis makes no such assumptions, but it considers the total performance of a sequence of operations instead of just one operation.